nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 ### Demographic cross checking ###

-Consumer systems **SHALL** compare the returned structured patient demographic data (supplied by the provider system as structured data) against the demographic data held in the consumer system.
+Consumer systems **MUST** compare the returned structured patient demographic data (supplied by the provider system as structured data) against the demographic data held in the consumer system.

-If differences exist then the consumer system **SHALL** show an alert/warning and provide details of which fields/values are different between the two systems.
+If differences exist then the consumer system **MUST** show an alert/warning and provide details of which fields/values are different between the two systems.

-The following data **SHALL** be cross checked between consumer and returned provider data.
-Any differences between these fields **SHALL** be brought to the attention of the user.
+The following data **MUST** be cross checked between consumer and returned provider data.
+Any differences between these fields **MUST** be brought to the attention of the user.

 | Item | Resource field |
 | ---- | -------------- |